SAE Collegiate Design Series

 Competition Objective for IC Engines

+There are two categories in the Internal Combustion in which teams can compete: gasoline or diesel.
 The intent of the competition is to develop a snowmobile that is acceptable for use in environmentally sensitive areas such as our National Parks or other pristine areas.
 The modified snowmobiles are expected to be quiet, and emit significantly less unburned hydrocarbons and carbon monoxide than current production snowmobiles, without significantly increasing oxides of nitrogen emissions.
+Since higher, more noticeable emission particles are also a characteristic of diesel engines, there will be an additional emissions requirement for controlling soot.
 The modified snowmobiles are also expected to be cost-effective and comfortable for the operator to drive.
 The intent of the competition is to design a touring snowmobile that will primarily be ridden on groomed snowmobile trails.
-The use of unreliable, expensive solutions is strongly discouraged!
 Modern snowmobiles are engineered to meet the current standards for noise and emissions.
 Teams are expected to add innovative solutions for improving on the performance of the base sled that they start with.
-Design judges (written and oral) will be looking for innovations and incorporating that into their scores.
+Design judges (written and verbal) will be looking for innovations and incorporating that into their scores.

 Competition Objective for Zero Emissions Category